SteffenHaeuser/MiniGL_Library_68k/Readme.md

 * paraj for information about VideoCore 3D hardware.
 * Macoy Madson and Mike, the Wandering Hacker, for extensive information, documentation and examples regarding programming of the VideoCore VI V3D GPU.
 * Hans-Jörg Frieden, Thomas Frieden and Christian "Surgeon" Michael for developing MiniGL V1.2.
-* CowCat for the MiniGLQ3 changes.
+* CowCat for developing the MiniGLQ3 extensions, whose functionality PiStorm3D implements independently.
 * Artur "arczi" Jarosik for supporting PiStorm3D with his games, including during the early development stages.
 * flype, Mr-Z, mbo77, vitosky70, Joacim Strand and Justin Webb for beta testing.
 * All people who donated money for PiStorm3D, especially Ben Hermans and Justin Webb for their initial substantial donations, which helped the crowdfunding campaign take off.
-* Alinea Computer and Claude for donating hardware to the project
+* Alinea Computer and Claude for donating hardware to the project.
 * Everybody who tested, reported bugs, provided information or otherwise helped the project.

 ## License

 PiStorm3D is based on MiniGL V1.2.

-The MiniGL-derived portions of PiStorm3D, including our modifications and extensions and the incorporated MiniGLQ3 changes where applicable, are distributed under the Hyperion MiniGL Open Source License.
+The MiniGL-derived portions of PiStorm3D, including our modifications and extensions, are distributed under the Hyperion MiniGL Open Source License.

+Original PiStorm3D code, including independently written V3D backend code, is also distributed under the Hyperion MiniGL Open Source License.
+Incorporated third-party code retains its original licence terms.

 The complete MiniGL license is included as a separate file with this distribution.